Player Prop Picks for Brewers vs Giants – 4/24/2025

 Explain: This pitcher’s skill set matches up particularly well with the park he’s in today, which may lead to better-than-usual performance.

-William Contreras has an 89th percentile opposite-field rate on his flyballs (36%) and has the good fortune of hitting them towards baseball’s 2nd-shallowest RF fences in today’s game.
+Jake Bauers pulls many of his flyballs (35.4% — 89th percentile) and has the good fortune of hitting them towards the league’s 2nd-shallowest RF fences in today’s game.

 Explain: This player’s skill set matches up particularly well with the park he’s in today, which may lead to better-than-usual performance.